 The Edinburgh Festival is also the perfect time to get away from the crowds in the centre of town and enjoy other parts of the city/country.

 For quiet cycling routes around Edinburgh you can do a lot worse than these Explore Quiet Routes guides by Edinburgh Council and to go further afield you can check out our these great route guides from our customers.
+Of course, there are the National Cycle Routes and many routes in and around Edinburgh in handy maps by Spokes.

 See Festival shows about bicycles